judepayne/dictim.server/dictim_ref.md

-### The dictim api
+# The dictim api

+## API Reference

+The dictim syntax is covered [here](https://github.com/judepayne/dictim/wiki/Dictim-Syntax) under the dictim syntax.

-The dictim api accepts the json-ic form of dictim which is covered [here](https://github.com/judepayne/dictim/wiki/Dictim-Syntax).
+The key difference with dictim.server to dictim is that dictim.server accepts the json-ic form of dictim.

 You should send a POST request to the `/dictim` route with your dictim.

-For example
+### Return values

+Successful requests will result into a 200 response with a Content-Type of `image/svg+xml` and the svg of the image in the body.

+Unsuccessful requests will result in a 400 response with the error message as the body.

+A 401 Internal Server Error generally means that the json sent was invalid.

+## Tutorial

+A quick example:

 ```bash
 curl --header "Content-Type: application/json" \